Ace Combat Zero: The Belkan War: Plot

-In 1995, Belka launches an invasion of its neighbors, and much of Ustio, a resource-rich country bordering Belka, falls to Belka's advance and the might of its air force.
-The Ustian government hires mercenaries to offset the Belkan advantage; one of these, Galm Team, consisting of mercenary fighter pilots Cipher and Pixy, turns the tide of the war and narrowly saves Ustio from total defeat.
-Ustio is liberated with the help of Galm Team, and the Allied Forces soon begin their counteroffensive into Belka.
+In 1995, the Principality of Belka, suffering from a severe economic crisis, launches an invasion of its neighbors on the Osean continent including Ustio, a resource-rich country formerly part of Belka.
+Overwhelmed by Belkan forces, Ustio's government hires mercenaries to offset Belka's military advantage, including Galm Team, a squadron consisting of elite fighter pilots "Cipher" and Larry "Pixy" Foulke (Yuri Lowenthal).
+The game's plot is told in retrospective, in the form of a television documentary about Galm Team and the Belkan War, broadcast a decade after the events of the game; the player's actions and Ace Style affect how the documentary is told and who is interviewed in the cutscenes.

-Galm Team, now joined by Osean pilot PJ, continues to assist the Allied Forces as they push into Belkan territory.
-Cipher gains recognition after successfully destroying a Belkan anti-aircraft laser installation, but Pixy becomes disillusioned with the war when Galm Team is ordered to support the indiscriminate bombing of a Belkan city.
-Unable to stop the Allied advance, the Belkans detonate seven nuclear weapons on their own soil in a desperate attempt to halt the Allied invasion, killing thousands of civilians.
-While a ceasefire is ordered by the Allied Forces, Pixy deserts Galm Team, nearly killing Cipher in the confusion.
+Galm Team's actions turn the tide of the war and lead to Belkan forces being repelled from Ustio, while the international community forms the Allied Forces coalition to liberate Belka's neighbors and mount a counteroffensive to force Belka's capitulation.
+Now joined by Osean Federation pilot Patrick James "PJ" Beckett (Johnny Yong Bosch), Galm Team gains recognition for destroying Belka's anti-aircraft laser weapon Excalibur, but Pixy becomes disillusioned with the war when they are ordered to support the indiscriminate bombing of a Belkan city.
+Unable to stop the Allied advance, Belka detonates seven nuclear weapons on their own soil in a desperate attempt to halt the Allied invasion, killing thousands of people.
+In the chaos, Pixy deserts Galm Team and nearly kills Cipher.

-Following the detonations, the Belkan government accepts surrender and its territories are divided between the coalition forces.
-Debates ensue among the Allied Forces over territory, and ultranationalist and anarchist defectors alike, including Pixy, form "A World With No Boundaries", a Posadist terrorist organization intent on erasing national borders, believing they are the primary cause of conflict and strife; to bring about their utopia, they plan to use nuclear weapons against nations across the world.
-Galm Team is deployed to eliminate the terrorists, culminating in the siege of a fortified dam that houses Belkan ICBMs.
-Galm Team successfully destroys the launch control mechanisms, but PJ is killed by Pixy flying a laser-armed prototype aircraft linked to the ICBMs, which Pixy activates before challenging Cipher to a final duel.
-After a protracted dogfight, Pixy is shot down by Cipher, disabling the ICBMs and ending the terrorist threat.
+Following the detonations, the Allied Forces order a ceasefire and the Belkan government formally surrenders.
+Debates ensue among the Allied Forces over territory, and ultranationalist and anarchist defectors including Pixy form "A World With No Boundaries", a Posadist terrorist organization intent on erasing national borders under the belief they are the primary cause of conflict and strife; they plan to commit nuclear terrorism against nations to usher in their utopia.
+Galm Team is deployed to eliminate the terrorists, culminating in the siege of a fortified dam that houses a Belkan ICBM carrying nuclear warheads.
+Galm Team successfully destroys the launch control mechanisms, but PJ is killed by Pixy flying a laser-armed prototype fighter jet linked to the ICBM, which Pixy activates before challenging Cipher to a final duel.
+After a protracted dogfight, Pixy is shot down by Cipher, disabling the ICBM and ending the terrorist threat.

-With the end of the Belkan War, peace returns to the Osean continent, but Belkan nationalists secretly plot their revenge.
-Cipher is mentioned to have vanished after the conflict, with no records of his fate, personal information, or current whereabouts.
-The documentary ends with an interview with a reformed Pixy, who is revealed to have survived being shot down and is now fighting for the ISAF during the Continental War.
+With the end of the Belkan War, peace returns to the Osean continent, but vengeful Belkan nationalists secretly plot their revenge.
+Cipher is revealed to have completely vanished after the conflict, with no records of his personal information or fate.
+The documentary ends with an interview with a reformed Pixy, who is revealed to have survived being shot down and is now a mercenary soldier fighting in the Continental War.
 After musing on his experiences, Pixy thanks Cipher for serving alongside him, and expresses his hopes that they will meet again.